 - Rotate at the hip to bring the right knee up.
-Place the soul of your right foot on the mat outside of your left knee.
+Place the sole of your right foot on the mat outside of your left knee.
 Press down with your right big toe mound and keep your right hip grounded.
 (If crossing both legs isn’t accessible to you, practice with your bottom leg extended rather than flexed.)

 - Anchor yourself with your sitting bones.
 Place your right hand to the floor outside of your right hip for support.

 - Inhale and raise your left hand to the ceiling, lengthening your spine.
 Exhale and bring your left elbow down and across the midline of your body to the outside of your right knee.

 - Press your knee and elbow together to create some resistance.
 Inhale to lengthen and exhale to twist deeper.